Why warming up is important

 We need to warm up our bodies before exercising to prepare the body for the pressure we are going to expose it to.
 This helps to eliminate injuries as the body can better cope with pressure and stress once in the right state for it.

-Think of your body as if it was a branch.
-If it’s a dry branch in the wintertime it will break over in the middle when pressured on the end.
-SNAP.
-Just like that.
-If we, on the other hand, think of a fresh springtime/summer branch (you know the slightly green ones) that is way harder to break and won’t exactly say snap.
-On the contrary, you really need to put in a lot of muscle and be very persistent to break one of those.
-That is the state we want our body to be in when we are using it for exercising: Strong ready and fresh.
+The state we want our body to be in when we are using it for exercising is strong, ready and fresh.
 Thinking about that visual image somehow empowers me – maybe it will do the same for you.
 Sort of like a strong tree in the blowing wind, nothing can break me!
 That’s the physical part of it.